PanZheng-2021/2022.0333_11.8/README.md

 The file `Online Supplement.pdf` is the online supplementary material for the paper "Product Redesign and Innovation Based on Online Reviews: A Multistage Combined Search Method".

 ## Acknowledgement
-We want to thank the editor and anonymous reviewers for their detailed and constructive feedbacks in helping improve the paper.
-We also want to thank Professor Jiafu Tang's helpful comments.
+The authors thank the area editor and the anonymous reviewers for their constructive comments.
+This work was supported by the National Natural Science Foundation of China (NSFC) under Project 72071151, and the Natural Science Foundation of Hubei Province, China (2023CFB712).